Skip to content

 Recency decay factors in how old the memory is (with a 90-day window).
 Access frequency rewards memories that keep proving useful.
 Type bonuses give extra weight to relationships (+0.10) and preferences/goals (+0.05).

-The result?
-When you mention your sister, Nova recalls not just “User has a sister named Emma” but also the context around her—maybe that she lives in Portland, or that you two had a falling out last year.
+So when you mention your sister, Nova pulls more than “User has a sister named Emma.”
+It surfaces the context around her: maybe that she lives in Portland, or that you two had a falling out last year.
+That’s a pretty different experience than a bare fact lookup.

 Background Memory Extraction

-Now, here’s the thing about the memory tools—they require Nova to decide to use them.
-But what about all the information that slips through?
+The memory tools all have one catch: they require Nova to decide to use them.
+So what about everything that slips through?

 That’s where MemoryExtractionService comes in.
 It runs as a background job after responses, automatically mining conversations for memory-worthy content.